 While it is the Program policy that students attend all classes, labs and other Program related functions, the Program understands a student may have an exceptional event that prevents attendance in classes or Program activities.
-Students are not permitted to take "vacations" during didactic terms.
+Students are not permitted to take more than the allotted number of absences during the length of the program.
 Students are responsible for all material and examinations missed during their time away.
-Assignments that are due during an approved absence must be submitted before departure unless other arrangements have been agreed upon with the course coordinator.
+Assignments that are due during an approved absence must be submitted before departure unless other arrangements have been agreed upon with the course director.
 Refer to Examination Protocol for information regarding missed examinations.